rackerlabs/support-how-to/content/cloud-servers/windows-local-group-policy.md

     - **Password and Account Lockout Policy**: You can make changes to password requirements such as enforcing password history, maximum password age, complexity, and length requirements.
-You can also adjust account lockout duration and how many failed login attempts Windows locks out a user.
+You can also adjust the account lockout duration and set the failed-login-attempt threshold that causes Windows to lock out a user.

 - **Local Policies**: